 - Shifu, Soul of Chinese Anarchism – Shifu began his political career as central figure of in early Chinese nationalist radicalism but following his disillusionment with the republican revolution converted to anarchism and became a key influential figure of the milieu.
 He founded the Association of Anarchist Communist Comrades and was active is supporting the formation of early labor unions in Shanghai.
 Read a review of the book here.

-- Anarchism in the Chinese Revolution – Anarchism in Chinese emerged out of the early nationalist movement and between 1905 to 1930 exerted a broad influence on Chinese culture and politics and early on were at the center of the radical left prior to the rise of the Chinese Communist Party.
+- Anarchism in the Chinese Revolution, Arif Dirlik (1993) – Anarchism in Chinese emerged out of the early nationalist movement and between 1905 to 1930 exerted a broad influence on Chinese culture and politics and early on were at the center of the radical left prior to the rise of the Chinese Communist Party.
 Author Arif Dirlik offers the most thorough as well as sympathetic treatment to Anarchist movement of this period.
 A free PDF is available here and we also recommend this interview with Dirlik as well.

 - Anarchism in Asia – As part of a collection of documentary history on anarchism, this short overview focuses on Japanese and Chinese anarchists